HITECHCRIME/HC_OVERVIEW/README.md

 - Include websites like LOST did, but to have things that happen on the real internet affect what happens in the narrative universe - posts and events pop up in the narrative.
 - Distort the timeline.
 - Register various domains for fictional places and concepts.
+A show that interacts with the real audience in the story.
+Making TV no longer a one way medium.
+Think about it - Elliot accuses us of being in on it.
+What if the things we did online actually did affect the storyline?
+That would be epic!

 # Ideas for video releases